 How to make your smoothie:

-1. Place your liquid (Group A), 2-3 ingredients from Group B, one scoop of protein powder, one to two items from Group D, and any optional flavor enhancer from Group E into a high-powered blender.
+1. Place your liquid (Group A), 2-3 ingredients (at least 1 vegetable) from Group B, one scoop of protein powder, one to two items from Group D, and any optional flavor enhancer from Group E into a high-powered blender.
 If the fruit chunks are frozen, pulse about 10 times to break them up.
 Then turn the blender to HIGH and blend until smooth.
 Pour into a tall glass and enjoy.